News - What's New at Wills Eye Global

 Wills Eye Manual Small Incision Cataract Surgery course 2019

-On September 28th, 2019, Wills Eye Global opened up our brand new wet lab generously donated by the Farber foundation.
+On September 28th, 2019, Wills Eye Global opened up our brand new wet lab generously donated by The Benjamin & Mary Siddons Measey Foundation.

 The MSICS course, operated in cooperation with SEE International, takes place twice a year.
 In the Fall, the instruction is open to area residents, and the Spring Course is open to all ophthalmologists interested in learning the manual approach, considered popular internationally.
 If you are interested in attending a future course, please, complete the "Contact me" form under the "Courses and Lectures tab" to sign up online.